jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (b) includes, for the purposes of subpart 2 of Part 4 (and any regulations made under section 228 or 230 for the purposes of a matter dealt with in that subpart), any Ministers of the Crown who are jointly responsible for making an appointment under section 132 (if more than 1 Minister is authorised to act jointly)
   - **net value** means,—
     (a) in relation to contributions, the values of the contributions once appropriate debits and credits have been made for positive and negative returns; and
-    (b) in relation to a member’s accumulation, or a member’s interest, means the value of the member’s accumulation or member’s interest (as applicable) once any other appropriate debits and credits have been made to account for things like fees, permitted withdrawals, and positive and negative returns
+    (b) in relation to a member’s accumulation, a member’s QROPS accumulation, or a member’s interest, means the value of the member’s accumulation, the member’s QROPS accumulation, or member’s interest (as applicable) once any other appropriate debits and credits have been made to account for things like fees, permitted withdrawals, and positive and negative returns
   - **new employment** has the meaning given to it by sections 11 to 14
   - **New Zealand resident** means a person resident in New Zealand under section YD 1 or YD 2 (excluding section YD 2(2)) of the Income Tax Act 2007
   - **New Zealand superannuation qualification age** means the age specified in section 7(1) of the New Zealand Superannuation and Retirement Income Act 2001, irrespective of whether or not the particular person qualifies for New Zealand superannuation at that or any other age